mtrevisan/Boxon/README.md

 #### parameters

  - `condition`: The SpEL expression that determines if this field has to be read.
- - `type`: the Class of primitive of the single element of the array.
+ - `type`: the class of the primitive type of the array's single element.
  - `size`: the size of the array (can be a SpEL expression).
  - `byteOrder`: the byte order, `ByteOrder.BIG_ENDIAN` or `ByteOrder.LITTLE_ENDIAN` (used for primitives other than `byte`).
  - `validator`: the Class of a validator (applied BEFORE the converter).